tbadams45/tbadams45.github.io/_posts/2016-07-02-friendship-in-proverbs.md

 > "If you find honey, eat just enough - too much of it, and you will vomit.
 Seldom set foot in your neighbor's house - too much of you, and he will hate you."
 25:16-17

-> "Like a madman shooting firebrands or deadly arrows is a man who decieves his neighbor and says, 'I was only joking!'"
+> "Like a madman shooting firebrands or deadly arrows is a man who deceives his neighbor and says, 'I was only joking!'"
 26:18-19

 > "Do not forsake your friend and the friend of your father, and do not go to your brother's house when disaster strikes you - better a neighbor nearby than a brother far away."
 27:10